heliocloud-data/platform/install/base_data/documentation/CloudMe-data-access-spec-0.1.1.md

 For each dataset, the catalog entry requires:

 * **id** a unique ID for the dataset that follows the ID naming requirements
 * **loc** a pointer to the sub-bucket containing both the dataset and the required fileRegistry.
+It MUST end in a terminating '/'.
 * **startdate**: string, Restricted ISO 8601 date/time of first record of data in the entire dataset.
 * **enddate**: string, Restricted ISO 8601 date/time of end of the last record of data in the entire dataset.
 * **modificationDate**: string, Restricted ISO 8601 date/time of last time this dataset was updated